CharliePS14/back-office-eqm/.github/instructions/frontend.instructions.md

 2. **Architecture**:
    - This project implements the Feature-Sliced Design (FSD) architecture adapted for Next.js App Router.
 Each feature, entity, widget, or page must be organized as a separate slice within the `src/` directory.
+   - Files and folders should follow camelCase naming conventions, for example: "exampleComponent", "userProfile", "dataTable"
    - Each slice should contain the following subfolders, each with a clear responsibility:
       - `model/` → business logic, local state, selectors, server actions
       - `ui/` → visual components specific to the slice (client and server components)